TehMuffinMoo/ibPS/docs/BloxOne/BloxOne DDI/Set-B1DTCServer.md

 ```

 ### -SynthesizedA
-The Synthesized A record(s) to add to the DTC Server.
+The Synthesized A record(s) to update on the DTC Server.

 ```yaml
 Type: IPAddress[]